 - Eyes are constantly half closed.
 Even when they aren’t about to go to sleep.

 There are other obvious signs of sickness, like not eating or drinking.
-If your cat hasn’t eaten for a couple of days get them to a vet immediately.
+Weight loss is another sign.
+If your cat hasn’t eaten for a couple of days bring your cat to a vet immediately because it can be life threatening.
 Technically a cat can go without eating for over a week but not eating for 3 days can do serious irreversible damage to a cat’s organs.

 Also an EXTREMELY sick cat will hide.
 This is a sad sign that it’s close to death.

 People also think cats are just prone to throwing up but that’s not true.
 The odd hairball is fine and even throwing up once every couple of months or so is normal.
 But if a cat is throwing up several times a month it’s a sign the cat has severe nausea.
-Foamy white vomit is a sign of renal disease.
+Foamy white vomit is a sign of renal disease (kidney disease).

 As far as the knowing whether a cat is thinking about chewing your face off – just assume that it is.